Slickplan

 Set goals

 First things first, what’s the point of the content you’re aiming to create?
 Don’t just start pumping out new content all willy-nilly.
-Gather the relevant stakeholders and talk about the business goals that the content should help you achieve and then set some measurable goals so you can track progress towards them.
+Gather the relevant stakeholders, pop open your website content planner and talk about the business goals that the content should help you achieve.
+Then set some measurable goals so you can track progress towards them.

 Create with purpose otherwise you’ll end up with a chaotic, haphazard patchwork of content that doesn’t have an overall direction.
 That can damage credibility and lead to some poor SEO results.